 Enabling courses – give you the opportunity to develop skills in specific prerequisite areas (e.g. English language or chemistry) in the form of 'bridging units'.
 Bridging units can help you meet the entry requirements for a bachelor-level course.
 They are usually offered over one study period or semester.

 Ask your provider about bonus points or the Educational Access Scheme.
-Year 12 leavers could get bonus points if they have experienced economic disadvantage, regional or remote residence or other personal circumstances.
+Year 12 leavers could get bonus points if they have experienced economic disadvantage, attended a regional or rural school, or other personal circumstances apply.

 Check if there are ways to improve your university or higher education application.
 For example, your provider may accept school or principal recommendations (some providers in NSW and ACT participate in the ‘Schools Recommendation Scheme’).